-Also as "Keoneheehee Trail" known, this trail leads up to the valley floor of the Haleakala Craters on Mauiwhich last erupted in 1790.
-Haleakala is a dormant volcano and is therefore considered not yet extinct.
+Also known as "Keoneheehee Trail", this trail leads up to the valley floor of the Haleakala Craters on Maui,which last erupted in 1790.
+Haleakala is a dormant volcano and is therefore considered not extinct yet.
 It is the birthplace of fire goddess Pele.
-Banished from Haleakala Crater by her sister of water, Na-maka-o-Kahaʻi, because of a great dispute, she has since lived in Halemaumau Crater on Big Island.
+Banished from Haleakala Crater by her sister of water, Na-maka-o-Kahaʻi, because of a great dispute, she has lived in Halemaumau Crater on Big Island ever since.

-The Sliding Sands Trail lives up to its name, it leads on volcanic ash through the largest volcanic crater in the world.
-Sliding Sands because you always slide back a little on the volcanic ash when going uphill.
+The Sliding Sands Trail lives up to its name.It leads you to walk on volcanic ash through the largest volcanic crater in the world.
+Sliding Sands because you always slide down a little on the volcanic ash when going uphill.

 This trail is probably the most impressive in all of the Hawaiian Islands because it is so different and unique.

-With 19 km and 600 meters of elevation gain, this hike is no walk in the park and requires good fitness and preparation.
-The trail is very well known, but many do not run it to the Halemauu trailhead because of the long distance.
-So at most it gets a bit crowded at the beginning.
-Most then turn around, so that you have the most beautiful parts of the crater almost for yourself.
+With 19 km and 600 meters of elevation, this hike is no walk in the park and requires good fitness and preparation.
+The trail is very well known but many do not hike it until the Halemauu Trailhead because of the long distance.
+So it only gets a bit crowded at the beginning.
+Most turn around, so that you have the most beautiful parts of the crater almost for yourself.

-Scenically, the Haleakala Crater can best be seen with a Lunar landscape compare.
-Numerous crater cones, such as the Pu'u o Maui and the Pu'u o Pele, but also the collapsed colorful crater cauldron of the Ka Lu'u o ka O'o are of an almost indescribable beauty.
-One is not allowed to walk to the latter since spring 2013, as it was found out that the colorful crater is sacred for the Hawaiians.
+Scenically, the Haleakala Crater can best be compared with a moon landscape.
+Numerous crater cones, such as the Pu'u o Maui and the Pu'u o Pele but also the collapsed colourful crater cauldron of the Ka Lu'u o ka O'o are of indescribable beauty.
+It has not been allowed to walk to the latter since spring of 2013, as it was found out that the colourful crater is sacred to the Hawaiians.
 Even moon landings have been tested there.
-The most beautiful view is probably "Pele's Painting Pot." a path through the colorful paint box of the fire goddesswhich can only be seen if you venture the complete 19 km round trip to the Halemauu Trailhead.
+The most beautiful view is probably "Pele's Painting Pot."
+This path leads through the colorful paint box of the fire goddesswhich can only be seen if you venture the complete 19 km round trip to the Halemauu Trailhead.

-Besides, in the crater there is "Nene" , the state goose of Hawaii, which you should please not feed.
+In addition to that, there is "Nene" in the crater, the state goose of Hawaii, which you should not feed.
 And you will find another miracle: the "Silver Sword" - a cactus-like plant.
 It thrives only in the Haleakala crater at an altitude of 2000 to 3000 meters and under conditions that would be disastrous for any other plant: Desert-like aridity prevails within the crater.
-At night, the temperature often falls below freezing, while during the day the sun burns down mercilessly.
-The Silver sword takes up to 20 years, to produce a magnificent inflorescence.
+At night, the temperature often falls below freezing, while during the day the sun heats up mercilessly.
+The Silver Sword takes up to 20 years to produce a magnificent inflorescence.
 After this effort, the plant dies.

-Depending on where you start from on Maui, it can take you up to two hours to drive up the Haleakala Highway (HI 37) and then the winding Haleakala Crater Road that leads to the summit of Haleakala.
+Depending on where you start from on Maui, it can take you up to two hours to drive up the Haleakala Highway (HI 37) the winding Haleakala Crater Road that leads to the summit of Haleakala thereafter.
 You have to get up early for this, but it's worth it!

-Drive past the Park Visitors Center and reach the Haleakala Visitors Center at 3000 m altitude.
+Drive past the Park Visitors Center and you will reach the Haleakala Visitors Center at 3000 m altitude.
 Try to reach the Haleakala Visitors Center at least half an hour before sunrise.
-In summer the sun rises at 5:30 a.m., in winter not until 6:50.
+In summer, the sun rises at 5:30 a.m. but in winter not until 6:50.
 The color of the sky and clouds before daybreak are breathtaking as the clouds flow over the crater walls as if by magic.
-Not for nothing is the sunrise described as the most beautiful in the world.
+The sunrise described as the most beautiful one in the world for a reason.

-One should dress warmly.
-The temperature drops 10 degrees for every 1000 meters of altitude, so at the Haleakala Visitor Center at an altitude of just under 3000 meters it is is about 30 degrees colder than at sea level.
+You should dress warmly.
+The temperature drops 10 degrees for every 1000 meters of altitude, so at the Haleakala Visitor Center at an altitude of just under 3000 meters it is about 30 degrees colder than at sea level.
 Unfortunately, there are no public buses to take us there.

 However, Haleakala Crater also has some dangers that you need to be aware of before starting a hike, so proper equipment is necessary.

-Inside the crater it is usually hotter than at the crater rim when the sun is shining, the strong UV radiation can quickly lead to sunburn.
+The inside of the crater is usually hotter than the crater rim when the sun is shining, the strong UV radiation can quickly lead to sunburn.
 Sudden weather changes and sub-zero temperatures are not uncommon.

 Hikers who want to do the entire Sliding Sands Trail, including part of the Halemauu Trail and the subsequent Kaupo Trail, need a permit for overnight stay(s) in the crater.
 For example, it is just under 13 km to Holua Cabin, a camping hut equipped with the bare necessities.
 However, there is no electricity or anything like that there.
-All information regarding obtaining permits in cabins and wilderness areas, as well as the costs, can be found on the Haleakala National Park website. (linked below)
+All information regarding obtaining permits in cabins and wilderness areas, as well as the costs, can be found on the Haleakala National Park website (link below).

 The day tour ends at Halemauu Trailhead.
-From there, however, you have to go back up to the top because that's where the car is.
+From there, however, you have to go back up to the top because that's where your car is.
 If you are alone or in pairs, hitchhiking should work.
-From 16.00 o'clock enough tourists drive up to the sunrise, which can take you.
+From 16.00 o'clock, enough tourists drive up to the sunset and they can take you.
 If you are in a larger group, you can park one car at the summit and the other at the Halemauu trailhead.